clanfear/us_sociodemographic_structures/README.md

 Using this repository requires data from [https://s4.ad.brown.edu/projects/diversity/Researcher/Bridging.htm](https://s4.ad.brown.edu/projects/diversity/Researcher/Bridging.htm).
 Specifically, you should obtain the "LTDB Standard data set" for both "Full Data" and "Sample" data files for all available years.

 See 00_file_paths.R for the expected file paths for the LTDB files.

+To generate the files, just run the scripts in numeric order.
+This will produce `.RData` files with four decennial years of data for each tract, reconciled to 2010 tract boundaries.
+In doing so, it will also produce a tract boundary file that can be used to merge geolocated data with the tract data.